Ilim Glenroy Early Learning Centre Philosophy

 We educate and care for children aged from 6 months to 5 years old.

-- A fee of $50.00 per child will be changed upon enrolment
+- A fee of $50.00 per child will be charged upon enrolment